 RNA binding proteins (RBPs) have been reported to play essential roles in both co- and post-transcriptional regulation[5-7].
 RBPs bind to thousands of genes in the cell through multiple processes, including splicing, cleavage and polyadenylation, editing, localization, stability, and translation[8-12].
 Recently, scientists have made efforts to complete these post- or co-transcriptional regulomes by synthesizing public RBP binding profiles[13-16], which have greatly expanded our understanding of RBP regulation.
 Since 2016, the Encyclopedia of DNA Elements (ENCODE) consortium started to release data from various types of assays on matched cell types to map the functional elements in post-transcriptional regulome.
 For instance, ENCODE has released large-scale enhanced crosslinking and immunoprecipitation (eCLIP) experiments for hundreds of RBPs[17].
 This methodology provides high-quality RBP binding profiles with strict quality control and uniform peak calling to accurately catalog the RBP binding sites at a single nucleotide resolution.
 Simultaneously, ENCODE performed expression quantification by RNA-Seq after knocking down various RBPs.
 Finally, ENCODE has quantitatively assessed the context and structural binding specificity of many RBPs by Bind-n-Seq experiments[18].

 In this study, we aimed to construct a comprehensive RBP regulome and a scoring framework to annotate and prioritize variants within it.
 We collected the full catalog of 318 eCLIP (for 112 RBPs), 76 Bind-n-Seq, and 472 RNA-Seq experiments after RBP knockdown from ENCODE to construct a comprehensive post-transcriptional regulome.
 By combining polymorphism data from large sequencing cohorts, like the 1,000 Genomes Project, we demonstrated that the RBP binding sites showed increased cross-population conservations in both coding and noncoding regions.
-This strongly indicates the purifying selection of the RBP regulome.
+This strongly indicates the purifying selection on the RBP regulome.
 Furthermore, we developed a scoring scheme, named RADAR (RNA BinDing Protein regulome Annotation and pRioritization), to investigate variant impact in such regions.
-RADAR first combines RBP binding, conservation, network, and motif features with polymorphism data to quantify variant impact described by a baseline score.
-Then, it allows tissue- or disease-specific inputs, such as patient expression or somatic mutation profiles and other prior information, to further highlight relevant variants (Fig. 1).
+RADAR first combines RBP binding, cross-species and cross-population conservation, network, and motif features with polymorphism data to quantify variant impact described by a baseline score.
+Then, it allows tissue- or disease-specific inputs, such as patient expression, somatic mutation profiles, and gene rank list, to further highlight relevant variants (Fig. 1).
 By applying RADAR to both somatic and germline variants from disease genomes, we demonstrate that it can pinpoint disease-associated variants missed by other methods.
 In summary, RADAR provides an effective approach to analyze genetic variants in the RBP regulome, and can be leveraged to expand our understanding of post-transcriptional regulation.
 To this end, we have implemented the RADAR annotation and prioritization scheme into software for community use (radar.gersteinlab.org).

 Results